-The March/April 2019 issue of NeuroPerspective has been released, offering detailed reviews of two therapeutic areas, as well as coverage and commentary regarding significant developments in the CNS therapeutics space.
+The May/June 2019 issue of NeuroPerspective has been released, offering detailed reviews of two therapeutic areas, as well as coverage and commentary regarding significant developments in the CNS therapeutics space.

 The first therapeutic sector review covers Multiple Sclerosis, which to some degree represents the kind of therapeutic efficacy and choices that the rest of the neurotherapeutics area aspires to achieve, but remains problematic for some populations and in the risk-benefit profiles available for the disease modifiers.
 Biogen‘s commercial dominance is being threatened by the highly successful advent of Roche‘s Ocrevus and what will eventually turn into a parade of patent expirations.
 Progressive MS, both Primary and Secondary, has only begun to be addressed by Ocrevus and Mayzent, and with far less impact than can be brought to bear on Relapsing-Remitting MS. Even in RRMS, patients have generally had to confront a choice between efficacy and safety, where the most impactful therapeutics also come with the most dire adverse event risks (e.g. Tysabri and PML).
 Beyond disease-slowing, MS is the context where regenerative therapies are most likely to first make their mark in the neuro field, with remyelination high on the priority list.
 In terms of high profile programs, the development of new targets in neuroinflammation is very applicable to MS, with programs from Sanofi/Denali, Merck KGa, Annexon, and Disarm Therapeutics among the most interesting approaches.
 Remyelination/regeneration is the goal of programs from AbbVie, Biogen, and Roche/Inception 5, with ‘inhibiting the inhibitors’ and fostering oligodendrocyte differentiation standing out as the primary tactics.